focusaurus/peterlyons.com-zola/content/adirondack-coding-2021.md

 Please fill out [our interest/application form](https://forms.gle/w32w8BwFdv6Nct5o6) and we'll be in touch.

+## Is the deposit refundable?

+Yes.
+Cancel for any reason up to Sept 1 and we'll refund your deposit in full.

 ## What if I have questions?

 Shoot Pete an email and we'll discuss.